 You don’t choose to eat a birch tree, this is not food, but it is food adjacent.
 A birch tree is close enough to being food that at the end of winter when you are out of everything and nothing’s fresh, you’ll see greens for your meal in the birch tree first: a gift from the sun to the earth and thereby you, an early edible tribute you badly need.

 The birch holds a further secret just under its bark.
 You might eat it during the lean winter months, forget waiting for spring, by grinding the inner bark into a powder and mixing it into your flour for bread.
-There is some nutrition to be found here, you can stretch your stores, if exiled in wretchedness you have nothing else.
+There is some nutrition to be found here, you can stretch your stores, especially when you are exiled in wretchedness with nobody to turn to and you have nothing else.